Skip to Content

 Winchcombe Walking Festival

 Lace up your walking boots for Winchcombe’s award-winning Walking Festival, which has been taking place since 2009.
-This year’s event runs from 16–18 May 2025 and includes over 20 guided countryside walks.
-With different lengths and levels of difficulty there’s something for every fitness level, with knowledgeable leaders to share insights into local history, flora and fauna.
+This year’s event runs from 15–17 May 2026 and includes over 20 guided countryside walks.
+With different lengths and levels of difficulty, there’s something for every fitness level, with knowledgeable leaders to share insights into local history, flora and fauna.

-The Bath Festival takes over the historic city from 16–25 May 2025 with a diverse programme of music, literature and arts events.
-The festival is known for its eclectic lineup – from classical concerts and poetry open mic nights to guided walks.
-There’s also Party in the City on 16 May, when Bath comes alive for a night of free music and entertainment in over 30 venues.
+Bath Festivals take over the historic city this spring, with the Bath Literature Festival on 16–24 May 2026 and Music Festival from 30 May–7 June 2026.
+They’re known for their eclectic lineup – from classical concerts and poetry open mic nights to guided walks.
+There’s also Party in the City on 15 May, when Bath comes alive for a night of free entertainment in over 30 venues.

 Cotswold Festival of Steam